 Institutional Policy.
 This type of policy provides direction for operations, administration, and programs.
 An institutional policy generally has the following characteristics:

-- it ensure compliance with applicable laws and regulations, and
+- It ensures compliance with applicable laws and regulations, and

-- it promote operational efficiency and reduces bureaucracy
+- It promotes operational efficiency and reduces bureaucracy

 Policy and Procedure Committee (PC).
 This committee is responsible for

 - Reviewing requests for policy additions, modifications, and decommissions